tyrannosaurusjames/naut-cli/README.md

 To build the `naut-cli.phar` file from source run the script `bin/build-phar.sh`.

 This will create a fresh copy of the phar at `dist/naut-cli.phar`.

+## To do

+- Configurable via environment variables rather than .env file